Keyboard shortcuts

 The Ore Programming Language

-Ore is a statically-typed, compiled programming language with indentation-based syntax and algebraic effects.
+Ore is a statically-typed, compiled systems language with algebraic effects and automatic memory management via Perceus reference counting.

 Design Principles